Brokeback Mountain: International distribution

 In the Middle East, distribution of the film became a political issue.
-Homosexuality is considered a crime in most Islamic nations and is taboo in the few countries where it is legal.
+Homosexuality is criminalized in most Islamic nations and is taboo in the few countries where it is legal.
 Lebanon was the only Arab country to show the film, although in a censored format.
 The film was officially banned from screenings in the United Arab Emirates; however, the DVD of the film was permitted to be rented from stores such as Blockbuster Video.

 On December 8, 2008, the Italian state-owned television channel Rai Due aired a censored version of the film, removing all the scenes with homoerotic references.
 Viewers protested, saying the deletions made the plot hard to follow.
 The Arcigay organisation accused the channel of homophobic censorship.
 The state-owned television network RAI said the Italian film distributor had mistakenly censored the film.
 RAI showed an uncensored version of the film on March 17, 2009.

 Home media

 Brokeback Mountain was the first major film to be released simultaneously on both DVD and digital download via the Internet.
 It was released in the United States on April 4, 2006.
 More than 1 million copies of the DVD were sold in the first week, and it was the third-biggest seller of the week, behind Disney's The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and King Kong.
 Although the ranking fluctuated daily, by late March and early April 2006, Brokeback Mountain had been the top-selling DVD on Amazon.com for several days running.

 The DVD in Europe was released in the UK on April 24, 2006.
 This was followed by France in July, and Poland in September, a considerable time after the theater release in both countries.
 Brokeback Mountain was re-released in a collector's edition on January 23, 2007.
 On the same day, it was also released in HD DVD format.
 The film was released on Blu-ray in the UK on August 13, 2007, and in the U.S. on March 10, 2009.
 The Blu-ray contains special features including interviews with the screenwriters, director and a short documentary about composer Gustavo Santaolalla.
+Kino Lorber released the film on Ultra HD Blu-ray on July 16, 2024.